ahl27/ahl27.github.io/_pages/research.md

 author_profile: true
 ---

-This page gives a brief overview of my research and timelines, both doctoral and non-doctoral.
+This page gives a brief overview of my research and timelines.

 ## Doctoral Research